jtlapp/just-comments/README.md

 * Comments that occur on the same line as non-comment source code all target that line of source code.
 * When preceding comments all target a line of source that itself contains comments, the preceding comments and the comments on that line together form a series that targets the line.
 * A multi-line comment that begins on a line containing non-comment source code extends the series of comments that targets the line, so that comments occurring after the multi-line comment but on the same line as the end of the multi-line comment target the same line of code as the preceding multi-line comment.
+* ES6 template literals may contain nested `${...}` expressions, and comments may appear in these expressions.
+The parser reports these comments and their target lines, but within template literals it does not report characters thay may change code scope.
+Instead, the parser reports when a template literal opens and when it closes as having a scope initiated by the ` character.
 * The parser reports characters that may begin or end code scopes to facilitate client apps that may subsequently parse non-comment source code.
 This helps keep clients from having to determine whether these characters occur within quotes, template literals, or regular expressions.

 ## License